-POLICY S16: PROVISION OF LEISURE FACILITIES FOR CHILDREN AND TEENAGERS
+POLICY S17: LEISURE FACILITIES FOR CHILDREN AND TEENAGERS

-Major development that includes play grounds and leisure facilities for children and young people will be viewed favourably.
-They will be expected to demonstrate that the likely needs of the under-18 population have been assessed and have sought, where possible, to address these needs and included such provision in proposals.
+Major development that includes play grounds and leisure facilities for children and young people will be viewed favourably (subject to compliance with other relevant policies in the Development Plan).
+They will be expected to demonstrate that the likely needs of the under-18 population (in particular for older children/teenagers) have been assessed and have sought, where possible, to address these needs and included such provision in proposals.

-(Conformity Reference: SSNP Objectives: 9; SALP Saved Policies: 91; SALP emerging Local Plan: L22; NPPF: 91, 96,
+(Conformity Reference: SSNP Objectives: 9; SALP Saved Policies: 91; NPPF: 91, 92, 96)